robertodepool/hangman/README.md

 - Most of the Milestone 1, 2, 3 README was done at this stage
 - The code was pushed to Github.
 - Conclusion this part was quite challenging as all the code was being put together into the class at this point.
 Having to write all the attributes, checking indentations, adding new features whilst trying to not affect the current ones proved challenging, the code still feels pretty incomplete and is not working fully as whole.

+In Milestone 4
+- The ask_for_input method was reshuffled so the invalid letter message was inside while true rather than else, also another if statement was added to add the 'You already tried that' print when a guess has already been tried
+- Futhermore, in in ask_for_input the we append the guess when correct in the else statement
+- In the check_guess we add the subtraction of num_lives and num_letters plus a message showing this.
+- The README file was updated
+- The code was pushed to Github
+- Conclusion: I have previously done a lot of the tasks for this milestone as I organised my code in earlier milestone to achieve this.
+However, a few tweaks had to be done, plus the added features mentioned before.